bakdata/kpops/docs/docs/user/core-concepts/operation-mode.md

 #### **Argo Mode**

 - **Not Applicable**:
   - The `clean` command is not supported in Argo mode.
-The clean can be achieved through manifesting hooked cleanup jobs during the `deploy` command.
+The clean is instead achieved through cleanup job hooks during the `deploy` command.

 ---